-- 1. Statements of Assurance (Statements of Assurance should be combined and uploaded as one single PDF).
-(Download the .pdf file) - Combined Secondary and Postsecondary Budget Excel Sheet (Download link coming soon) Consortium Consolidated Equipment Inventory Improvement Plan Template.
+- 1. Statement of Assurances Document (Statement of Assurance should be combined and uploaded as one single PDF).
+(Download the Statement of Assurances Form)

+- Combined Secondary and Postsecondary Budget Excel File (Download the Budget form with instructions) Consortium Consolidated Equipment Inventory Improvement Plan Template.
 Only required for those consortia on an improvement plan.
-(Download the .doc file)
+(Download the Improvement Plan Template)